The Benito Dusi Ranch is the only vineyard in the Central Coast Viticultural Area from

 Bloom: Early May

-Weather: Almost ideal conditions, dry summer and fall.
+Weather: Dry winter, summer and fall.
+Warm temperatures.

-Benito Dusi Vineyard grapes, hand harvested.
-Destemmed and crushed.
-Fermented
+Benito Dusi Vineyard grapes, hand harvested; destemmed and crushed;

-on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-A
+fermented on the native yeasts, followed by full malolactic on the naturally

 Winemaker Tasting Notes